-Paragraph I. The county officers shall be elected by the qualified voters of their respective counties, or districts, and shall hold their offices for two years.
-They shall be removed on conviction for malpractice in office, and no person shall be eligible to any of the offices referred to in this paragraph, unless he shall have been a resident of the county for two years, and is a qualified voter.
+Paragraph I. The county officers shall be elected by the qualified voters of their respective counties or districts, and shall hold their office for four years.
+They shall be removed on conviction for malpractice in office; and no person shall be eligible to any of the offices referred to in this paragraph unless he shall have been a resident of the county for two years and is a qualified voter.
+Provided, that the provision of this proposed amendment shall not become effective until January 1st, 1917.